slack-go/slack/README.md

 calls, as well as the Real-Time Messaging protocol over websocket, in a fully managed way.

+Support for the EventsAPI has recently been added.
+It is still in its early stages but nearly all events have been added and tested (except for those events in [Developer Preview](https://api.slack.com/slack-apps-preview) mode).

 ## Change log

 ### v0.2.0 - Feb 10, 2018